 - It lasts for up to 100,000 gallons before the cartridge needs to be replaced.

 - It has three filtration steps for the best quality water.

-This is a highly effective water filter that does not significantly impact water pressure or flow rate in your home.
+This is a highly effective water filter that does not significantly impact your home’s water pressure or flow rate.